 A doctor may use the carbamazepine test to help evaluate an individual who is experiencing side-effects or adverse reactions, or if their symptoms have recurred.

 The routine carbamazepine test measures “total” carbamazepine, i.e. all the drug in the blood, both ‘free’ and bound to protein.
 Rarely, a free carbamazepine or a carbamazepine-10,11 epoxide test may be requested with the carbamazepine test to evaluate their contribution to the patient’s medication.

 When is it requested?

-The carbamazepine test may also be requested when a patient’s condition does not appear to be responding to therapy .
-This may be because concentrations may not be high enough, because the patient may not be taking the medication regularly, or the drug may be ineffective for that person.
+The carbamazepine test may also be requested when a patient’s condition does not appear to be responding to therapy.
+This may be because concentrations are not be high enough, because the patient may not be taking the medication regularly, or the drug may be ineffective for that person.

 - Uncoordinated movement